Adamouization/Adamouization.github.io/source/_posts/first-triathlon.md

 Remember how I initially said that I “tried” to remain within budget?
 Towards the end of the training, I splashed on some extra gear that is not necessary for a first triathlon, but that I really wanted to enhance the experience, such as bike computer with sensors, and extra cycling gear.

-Here is the total rundown of the costs in a pie chart, confirming that cycling is by far the largest expense.
+Here is the total rundown of the costs in a pie chart, highlighting cycling as by far the largest expense.

 ![Distribution of costs for my first triathlon (62% cycling, 11% race expenses, 9% gym membership, 8% swimming, 5% physio, 3% nutrition and 2% running.)](./first-triathlon/costs.png)